1. Key Characteristics

 MEDIUM: Bergamascos need daily walks; they enjoy the outdoors and playing with children.

-MEDIUM: The coat changes over time, forming mats as the dog’s 1-year birthday approaches; you may need to “rip” the coat into mats or cords.
-The hair continues to grow throughout the dog’s life, with the mats or cords reaching the ground by around age 5 or 6.
+MEDIUM: The coat changes over time, forming mats as the dog’s 1-year birthday approaches.
+You may need to “rip” the coat into mats or cords.
+The hair continues to grow throughout the dog’s life, with the mats or cords reaching the ground by ages 5–6.

 The undercoat is dense and waterproof.
 The skin is kept clean and odor free by the oils it produces.
 The coat forms giant mats, exposing the skin, if it is shaved or clipped, and the skin can develop infections, rashes and hot spots.
-The cords can be trimmed if a shorter coat is desired, but once they form they should not be shaved or brushed.
+You can trim the cords if you prefer a shorter coat, but once they form you shouldn’t shave or brush them.

 Because the coat does not shed or smell, the breed is great for allergy sufferers.
 Occasional bathing — 1–3 times per year — is needed unless the coat becomes especially dirty.